Shila Amzah: 2012–2014: Early international stardom

 In 2013 she was nominated for the Nickelodeon Kids Choice Awards for Favourite Asian Act with PSY (South Korea), Han Geng (China), and Sarah Geronimo from the Philippines.
 Harian Metro reported on 12 March 2013, that Shila has set up her own record company by the name of Shila Amzah Entertainment Berhad.

 In July 2013, Shanghai Media Group released "A Moment Like This", Shila's debut Chinese single in China.
 This single was the theme song for the inaugural competition of Chinese Idol.
 She was invited to perform this song live during the grand finale of the show.

 At the end of 2013, Shila released her fifth studio album, Shila Amzah released under Shila Amzah Entertainment and distributed by Warner Music Malaysia.
 All songs and lyrics of the album was fully composed by Shila with the guidance of Helen Yap.
 The album consisted of seven songs including two bonus tracks.
 The album preview was held at Red Box Plus, Pavilion, Kuala Lumpur, Malaysia on 5 July 2013.
 A further showcase of the album was held at Penthouse, The Icon, Kuala Lumpur, Malaysia on 10 October 2013.
 The album were produced by Shila, Helen Yap, and Aubrey Suwito, and the sound engineers were Aubrey Suwito, Zairi Ariffin, Yusalman Azua, Hadie Pranoto, Amir Sulaiman and Greg Henderson.
 The album received nominations from the 21st Malaysian Music Awards which is Album of the Year and Engineered Album of the Year.
-The songs in the album were her first to be nominated at the World Music Awards.The self-titled album, Shila Amzah was released on digital and streaming platforms on 10 December 2013.
+The self-titled album, Shila Amzah was released on digital and streaming platforms on 10 December 2013.
 In December 2013, Shila released a video of "Masih Aku Cinta".
 This music video was based on her love story when she broke up with Sharnaaz Ahmad, a Malaysian actor after a controversy involving Sharnaaz Ahmad with Shila's father.